 Located at the foot of the Sierra Madre mountains is the beachside community of Mazunte, Oaxaca.
-Despite being discovered by travelers in recent years, this pueblo magico remains a tranquil oceanside town with a population of less than 1,000 people.
+Despite being discovered by travelers in recent years, this pueblo magico remains a tranquil oceanside town with a population of fewer than 1,000 people.

 Mazunte has a sense of community that is hard to find these days.
 It’s a place whose unpaved, ocean-bound roads encourage a relaxed mindset.
 It’s a place safe enough that parents feel comfortable giving their children the freedom to roam.
 A place that fosters daily yoga practice and healthy, mindful eating.